Insights from Google’s John Mueller: Key Lessons for SEOs

 • Your website will not be penalized if it’s missing an H1 tag or has multiple on your page.

-The H1 heading is an important element for structuring your content, but the absence of an H1 tag doesn’t necessarily have to spell disaster.
+The H1 heading is an important element for structuring your content, but not having an H1 tag isn’t always a bad thing.
 Google’s algorithms are designed to understand webpage content, regardless if it includes an H1 tag or not.
-In fact, there are many websites that have high rankings but don’t use H1 tags.
+Many high-ranking websites don’t use H1 tags.

 Comment